jekiro/jekiro.github.io/_posts/2020-07-21-chezzz-redpwn-2020-OEP.md

 ## Filling missing information with Dynamic Analysis

-From the information gathered in the previous section, and the knowledge of a large section of memory on the stack that is most likely the chess board structure, run the program in gdb and breakpoint somewhere when rax gets set as a pointer to the board.
+From the information gathered in the previous section, and the knowledge of a large section of memory on the stack that is most likely the chess board structure, run the program in `gdb` and breakpoint somewhere when `rax` gets set as a pointer to the board.
 Without ASLR on, a command for that in GDB is
-**break *(0x555555554000+0x1BA6)**
+`break *(0x555555554000+0x1BA6)`

-After breaking and locating the address, since we know the size of the structure you can easily print out the hex with the GDB command x/128xg where 128 is the number of 8 byte hex values to print from the address passed.
+After breaking and locating the address, since we know the size of the structure you can easily print out the hex with the GDB command `x/256xw` where 256 is the number of 4 byte hex values to print from the address passed.

 >x/256xw 0x7fffffffdde0